cp2k/cp2k/INSTALL.md

   electron density in the Voronoi cell of each atom.
 - Add `-D__LIBVORI` to DFLAGS to enable support for LibVori.
 - see <https://brehm-research.de/voronoi> for more information.
+- LibVori also enables support for the BQB file format for compressed trajectories, please see <https://brehm-research.de/bqb.php> for more information as well as the `bqbtool` to inspect BQB files.

 ### 2u.
 LibMaxwell (External Maxwell Solver)